-Figure 5-4.
-Net present value for building scale graywater treatment technologies.
+Figure 5-5.
+Net present value for building scale graywater treatment technologies in the low reuse scenario.
 Results shown by cost category.

 Sensitivity Analyses and Annual Results

-Sensitivity analysis are presented at the building scale for modeling assumptions associated with AnMBR biogas sparging, water reuse potential, and AeMBR thermal recovery options.
+Sensitivity analyses are presented at the building scale for modeling assumptions associated with AnMBR biogas sparging, water reuse potential, and AeMBR thermal recovery options.
 Results are shown for GWP, CED and NPV.
-Section 6.4 also includes samples results on an annual basis.
+Section 6.4 also includes results presented on an annual basis.
+Section 6.5 compares baseline system NPV against the avoided utility costs of investing in on-site NPR.

 AnMBR Biogas Sparging

 Results of the biogas sparging sensitivity analysis are depicted in Figure 6-1 for GWP, in Figure 6-2 for CED, and in Figure 6-3 for NPV.
-Summary results for all impacts are also shown in Table 4-2 for mixed wastewater and in Table 5-1 for graywater.
-The intermittent sparging, as was modeled in Cashman et al. (2016), assumes sparging for 15 minutes every 2 hours based on Feickert et al. (2012).
-Intermittent sparging reduces biological treatment GWP and CED impacts by greater than 50 percent compared to continuous sparging.
-Under the mixed wastewater scenario, intermittent biogas sparging results in an 81 percent decrease in reactor electricity demand compared to continuous sparging.
-This decrease in electricity, however, can result in reduced system performance with a potential increase in membrane fouling.
-Cost results are not noticeably influenced by the sparging assumptions, since AnMBR NPV is not driven by electricity consumption.
+Summary results for all impact categories are presented for the low reuse scenario in Table 4-1 for mixed wastewater and in Table 5-1 for graywater.
+Intermittent membrane sparging assumes a sparging duration of 15 minutes every 2 hours based on Feickert et al. (2012), as was modeled in Cashman et al. (2016).
+Intermittent sparging reduces biological treatment GWP impact by 40 to 65 percent compared to continuous sparging.
+CED is even more strongly influenced by AnMBR sparging frequency, being reduced by more than 70 percent in all four scenarios.
+Under the mixed wastewater scenario, intermittent biogas sparging results in an 80 percent decrease in reactor electricity demand compared to continuous sparging.
+However, this decrease in electricity consumption could result in reduced system performance with a potential increase in membrane fouling.
+Cost results are insensitive to the sparging assumptions, since AnMBR NPV is not strongly influenced by electricity consumption.